manuelbomi/McDonalds-Golden-Arches-Intelligence-Core-A-Domain-Driven-Enterprise-Architecture/README.md

 ## 2.2 Supporting Architectural Styles & Patterns

 - <ins>Microservices</ins>: The deployment and runtime manifestation of a Bounded Context.
 Each domain capability is realized as an independently deployable service.
+Interested readers may wish to see an example of microservices implementation that features Kafka topics as services on Kubernetes (Kind) platform here:  https://github.com/manuelbomi/Apache-Kafka-Enterprise-Microservices-Platform-on-Kubernetes

 - <ins>Event-Driven Architecture (EDA)</ins>: The primary mechanism for Context Mapping and achieving real-time omni-channel awareness.
 Events like OrderPlaced or CustomerIdentifiedAtDriveThru propagate state changes across the ecosystem.